Low Energy House

 Process

-Original condition of the house when the clients bought it
+Original condition of the house when purchased

 Drawings